marcoreps/ADRmu/README.md

 ### ADR1000 & Thin film arrays

 Most of my ADRmus are built this way.
 This is the most cost-effective way to build a great performance 10V DC Standard.
 The same techniques that worked for LTZ in the past also apply to ADR1000, only the specific resistor values are slightly different.
-Based on my early ADR1000 samples I can see significantly longer initial settling times of ADR1000, which can be improved simply by power cycling a default circuit (30 minutes off, 30 minutes on for a week).
+Based on my early ADR1000 samples I can see significantly longer initial settling times of ADR1000, which can be improved simply by power cycling a part in its default circuit (30 minutes off, 30 minutes on for a week).
 This new part exhibits lower low frequency noise than LTZ.
 A 10V buffer circuit with a low noise op amp and thin film arrays ([Excess Noise in Thin Film and Metal Foil Resistor Networks][beev]) passes this advantage right on to the output.

 [beev]:https://arxiv.org/abs/2109.02448

+### ADR1001

+I have been given one very early sample of this new part, so my results may not reflect the final parts performance.
+This new all-in-one ovenized zener reference & buffer makes it easier than ever before to deploy a high performance, environmentally tolerant voltage reference with few external parts and little research.
+My sample showed some popcorn noise at first ([Screenshot][popcorn]), which I seemingly improved by keeping the part powered on, externally heated to 110°C for a few weeks.
+This extreme measure made it impossible to judge early drift.
+Long-term drift and tempco now seem to fall easily within the datasheet spec.
+LF noise of the 10V output still appears to be slightly elevated, but the datasheet only specifies this for the 6P6 output.

+[popcorn]:/results/ADRmu4_LFnoise_popcorn.png